 Perform a stepwise stretch.

-Start recording the data in by pressing ‘Start’.
+Start recording the data in the system controller software (see Table of Materials) by pressing ‘Start’.

-Reset range of the interferometer so that the baseline force will be at 0 V, by selecting and pressing ‘Reset range’ on the .
+Reset range of the interferometer so that the baseline force will be at 0 V, by selecting and pressing ‘Reset range’ on the interferometer (see Table of Materials).

-Perform a stepwise stretch with the signal generator in to operate the piezo.
-Example signal generator settings can be found in Table 1Figure 5.
+Perform a stepwise stretch with the signal generator in the system controller software (see Table of Materials) to operate the piezo.
+Example signal generator settings can be found in Table 1 (Figure 5E).

 Shorten the myofibril to slack length with the piezo after the stretch is finished.
-Table 1.
+Example signal generator settings can be found in Table 1.

-Pause the by pressing the ‘pause’ button.
+Pause the system controller software by pressing the ‘pause’ button (see Table of Materials).

-Stop the recording of data by pressing the ‘Stop’ button in
+Stop the recording of data by pressing the ‘Stop’ button in the system controller software (see Table of Materials).

-Save the data by pressing ‘File’ and ‘Save data’ in .
+Save the data by pressing ‘File’ and ‘Save data’ in the system controller software (see Table of Materials).

 Cleaning